 For applications at temperatures lower than -30C (-22F), Solarcraft recommends NiCad batteries.
 They tolerate extreme cold but are less efficient in charging.

 A fully charged battery’s voltage varies with the battery’s temperature.
 As a battery temperature decreases, the battery charge voltage must increase.
 The charge regulator chosen for the application must be temperature compensated.

 Battery float voltages may increase to as much as 30VDC as a result of the decreased temperatures and increased voltage.
 To avoid shutting 24VDC load components down due to increased voltage, the system may require the addition of a DC-DC converter between the battery and the load to correct the output voltage to 24.0 VDC.

 Studies have indicated a slight increase in efficiency for every 1C decrease in ambient temperature—somewhere in the range of +0.05%.
 Although the increase is nominal, every bit helps when the days are short and the sunshine is weaker than in the summer months.

 Choosing the best components for extreme temperatures is definitely worth the effort.
 Check the specifications for each of the load components inside the enclosure.
 Manufacturer temperature ratings should tell you a lot about which components to specify.
 You want to avoid using load components that will require heaters.
 Even a very small heater greatly increases the size of the solar array and battery bank in the winter.

-To learn more about properly sized, hence reliable solar power systems for harsh winter conditions, contact a Solarcraft Technical Sales Representative Technical Sales Representative at (887) 340-1224.
+To learn more about properly sized, hence reliable solar power systems for harsh winter conditions, contact a Solarcraft Technical Sales Representative at (877) 340-1224.